CodeCrafter19programmer/YoRent-Fresh/DEPLOYMENT_SUMMARY.md

 ## 🚀 Next Steps (Manual Actions Required)

 ### Step 1: Apply Database Migrations
-**You need to manually apply the database migrations to your Supabase project:**
+**You need to apply the database schema to your Supabase project:**

-1. Go to your Supabase Dashboard: https://supabase.com/dashboard/project/qfocwomylkbuiccipfgs
+1. Go to your Supabase Dashboard: https://supabase.com/dashboard/project/xjnvnbbijcbrqgbyxkij
 2. Navigate to SQL Editor
-3. Copy and paste the content from these files:
+3. Copy and paste the content from this file:
-   - `supabase/migrations/20251108181052_3c8f55be-5a91-4ebe-b685-0b39ea8f1ba5.sql`
-   - `supabase/migrations/20251108220000_add_tax_records.sql`
+   - `supabase/schema.sql`
-4. Execute each migration
+4. Execute the SQL

 ### Step 2: Push to GitHub
 **Follow the instructions in `GITHUB_SETUP.md`:**